savagefahad-49/savagefahad-49/README.md

 ### 🧭 About Me

 ```
-I am at the beginning of my software engineering journey — currently building a
+I am at the beginning of my computer science journey currently building a
 strong foundation in C++ fundamentals and Object-Oriented Programming, including
-constructors, copy constructors, and pointer mechanics.
+constructors,copy constructors and pointer mechanics.

-I actively practice problem-solving on Codeforces to sharpen my logical thinking
+I actively practice problem-solving on Codeforces to sharpen my Logical Thinking
-and data structures & algorithms skills.
-My goal is to grow into a well-rounded
-software engineer with strong fundamentals in computer science, data structures,
+and Data structures & Algorithms skills.My goal is to grow with strong fundamentals in computer science,
-algorithms, and real-world development practices.
+data structures,algorithms and real-world development practices.
 ```

 **🎯 Open To:** Learning opportunities · Internships · Mentorship · Open-source collaboration · Study partners in DSA/CP